shamu92/mars-colony/README.md

 # Neptune Colony App

 # Summary
-The purpose of this project was to create a mobile-first, single-page application using Angular 2 with TypeScript.
+The purpose of this project was to create a mobile-first application using Angular 2 with TypeScript.

-The project was designed the model the registration of a fictitious 'Neptune Colonist' and the logging of encounters with aliens.
+The project was designed to model the registration of a fictitious 'Neptune Colonist' and the logging of encounters with aliens.

 # Technologies and Tools Used:
 * Angular 2